processism/processism.github.io/methodology.md

 - How patterns emerged and evolved
 - What patterns explained other patterns

-### 4. Self-Application Testing
+### 4. The Crucial Test: Self-Consistency

-Crucially, we tested whether the patterns we found could explain:
-- Their own existence
-- Their own discovery process
-- The methodology itself
-- Why they appeared across domains
+Any truly fundamental pattern must be able to explain its own existence and discovery.
+This recursive validity test eliminated patterns that couldn't account for themselves, leaving only those with perfect self-consistency.

 <div class="key-insight">
-⚖️ <strong>The Recursive Test:</strong> Any truly fundamental pattern should be able to coherently explain its own discovery.
+⚖️ <strong>The Perfect Mirror:</strong> The patterns we discovered can completely explain their own discovery process—a rare achievement that suggests we've found something genuinely fundamental.
 </div>

 ## What Made This Work